swshon/arabic-dialect-identification/README.md

 You can also find more examples at here (http://kaldi-asr.org/doc/data_prep.html)

+# Supervised or semi-supervised task
+Since the ADI17 dataset has dialect label, supervised learning is a proper way to maximize the dataset efficiency.
+However, we also encourages to explore the semi-supervised setting to discover more interesting approach to discover dialect/language representation.

+*If you want to explore semi-supervised setting, discard all dialect label information on the Train set and use dialect label in the Dev set only.

 # Submission of result file
 You should submit dialect identification result in segment-level in the test set. (test set will be available along the timeline of MGB-5 challenge)